Are you planning a move anytime soon? If so, you won’t want to skip these critical steps to making your move smooth and easy.

-Apart from being an exhausting undertaking in every way, it can be quite costly and time-consuming.
-It’s also emotionally draining – you have to accept leaving your residential memories behind and watch all of your personal items get shoved in a box and potentially lost.
-At a minimum, a majority of your accumulated life’s possessions will be inaccessible for a while.
+Apart from being an exhausting undertaking in every way, it can be quite costly and time-consuming as well as emotionally draining – you have to comes to terms with leaving your residential memories behind while you watch all of your personal items get shoved in a box and potentially lost.

-Moving is also stressful for those who are helping you.
+But, on top of your stress, moving is also stressful for anyone helping you.
 Friends can easily become “past friends” based on whether or not they were thoughtful or inconsiderate in their moving etiquette.

 There is never such a thing as a “fun” move, but there are various degrees of success or failure – I’ve seen some of the worst moves in the history of bad moves.